rmruiz/openrowingmonitor/docs/rower_settings.md

 ## Making sure the hardware is connected correctly and works as intended

 Because any system follows the mantra "Garbage in is garbage out", we first make sure that the signals OpenRowingMonitor recieves are decent.
 First we check the physical properties, then the electrical properties and last we check the quality of the incoming signal.

-**Please check and fix any mechanical/electrical/quality issues before proceeding, as the subsequent steps depend on a signal with decent quality!!**
+As this is quite a critical step, please make sure you fixed any mechanical/electrical/quality issues before proceeding, as the subsequent steps in this manual depend on a signal with decent quality!!

 ### Checking the physical properties of the rower